-Why is it an Issue?
-Either the labour income estimate appears to be too large (which could lead to employment estimates should be produced for induced economic activity.
+Either the labour income estimate appears to be too large (which could lead to an over estimate of tax revenues) or the employment impacts are too small (which could lead to an underestimate of the socio-economic impacts).
+This inconsistency should be resolved and one consistent set of labour income and employment estimates should be produced for induced economic activity.